Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

 for consistency with the definition of gain, $G$, and calibration factor, $K$, elsewhere in this paper.
 In practice, all the colour corrections listed in Table~\ref{tbl:colourCorrections} are derived from averages across two or more bandpasses: values for individual Radiometric Chain Assemblies (RCA) require averaging the main and side radiometers in each RCA, and the response of each radiometer is the average of the two independent detectors \citep{zonca2009}.
 For consistency, the weighting for these averages must duplicate the procedure used to average the data, as described in \citet{planck2013-p02}.
 We recall here the procedure: (i) calibrate the individual data streams to give equal response to the CMB; (ii) combine the raw data for the detectors for each radiometer using fixed weights based on the inverse variance measured early in the mission, incorporating fixed calibration values; (iii) recalibrate the data using time-dependent factors as described in the present paper; (iv) combine the two radiometers in each RCA with equal weights to minimize polarization leakage; and (v) combine the data from individual RCAs with inverse-variance weights (fixed for the whole mission).
 When combining the bandpasses, the initial calibration step is equivalent to normalizing each component bandpass according to Eq.~\ref{eq:bp_norm}.
 The band-averaged bandpass stored in the RIMO, however, normalized the bandpasses using $\int g(\nu)\,\ud\nu = 1$.
 The difference is minor, since $\eta_{\Delta T}$ varies by only a very small amount within any of the LFI bands, but it accounts for a small ($<0.1\,\%$) difference between the $\cc(\alpha)$ values listed here and those derivable from the RIMO bandpasses.

-The main source of uncertainty in the values of $\cc(\alpha)$ are the uncertainties in the bandpass \citep{zonca2009}, which were not well quantified; flight data now allow an indirect estimate, as follows.
+Our best estimate of the uncertainty in the values of $\cc(\alpha)$, dominated by bandpass uncertainty \citep{zonca2009}, comes from an indirect method, as follows.
 The two radiometers in each RCA, known as the main- and side-arms, are sensitive to orthogonal polarizations.
 The bandpasses for the two arms differ, leading to different colour corrections.
 The polarization signal is derived from the difference of the calibrated signals from the two arms \citep{leahy2010}; unpolarized foreground emission does not precisely cancel due to the diffential colour factors.
 This is the ``bandpass leakage'' effect.
 This leakage can be estimated from the flight data, as described by \citet{planck2013-p02}, but it can also be estimated from the pre-launch bandpass models that we use here to calculate $\cc(\alpha)$.
 To a good approximation, we can write the leakage factor as

 where the $a$-factors depend solely on the bandpass profile, $\beta = \alpha-2$ is the temperature spectral index, and $\beta_\mathrm{CMB}$ is the in-band spectral index of the CMB, which we can take as zero for present purposes.
 The flight measurements of the $a$-factors are demonstrably more accurate than the pre-launch (``QUCS'') estimates, and so